roberttoups/IPv4Toolbox/README.md

 ## Description

-Module to simplify the calculations associated to IPv4 addressing.
+Module to simplify the manipulation, discovery, and testing of IPv4 Addresses .

 ## How to deploy from the PowerShell Gallery